 The spectroscopic studies (NMR, IR, MS etc. ) conducted to characterize the structure of actual impurities present in the drug substance above an apparent level of 0.1% (e.g., calculated using the response factor of the drug substance) should be described.
 All recurring impurities above an apparent level of 0.1% in batches manufactured by the proposed commercial process should be identified. of these studies.

-In synthetic organic chemistry, getting a single end product with 100% yield is very rare as there is always a chance of having some by-products along with desired end product.
+By-Products Impurities:-In synthetic organic chemistry, getting a single end product with 100% yield is very rare as there is always a chance of having some by-products along with desired end product.
 Eg. in case of paracetamol bulk, diacetylated paracetamol may form as a by-product.

 Degraded Products Impurities:-Impurities can also be formed by degradation of the end product during manufacturing of bulk drugs.
 Such types of impurities are common in the medicines as they result from improper storage of formulation.
 The degradation of penicillins and cephalosporins is a well-known example of degradation products4.
 The presence of a ß-lactam ring as well as that of an α-amino group in the C6/C7 side chain plays a critical role in their degradation.
 In general, an individual API may contain all of the above mentioned types of organic impurities at various levels ranging from negligible to significant amount.
 As the organic impurities are the most common product related impurity as well as the process related impurity, it is the responsibility of both the manufacturers of APIs and formulators to take care of these impurities according to ICH guidelines or compendia.